Oluwabukunmige/Oluwabukunmige.github.io/_posts/2019-11-12-Web-scrapping.md

 from time import time
 ```

-specify the header, to ensure our requests are accepted
+Specify the header, to ensure our requests are accepted

 ```python